Master of Public Policy (MPP)

 PPOL 216 Qualitative Methods in Policy Research (1)

 PPOL 225 Simulation in the Social and Policy Sciences (1)

 MGMT 264 Econometrics and Business Forecasting (1)

 PPOL 230 MPP Integrative Core I: Advanced Methods and Cases in Public Policy (1)

 PPOL 231 MPP Integrative Core II: Master's Policy Report (MPR) Seminar (1)

 Two electives (relevant to policy issues and methods)

 Electives will be selected to deepen the student's knowledge of either analytic methods or a policy area of concentration and must be approved by the program director or advisor.
 In addition to taking classes on campus, Mills students can expand their academic experience by cross-registering for courses at institutions such as UC Berkeley.
 Students should be aware that graduate-level courses in a substantive policy area or advanced methods may have prerequisites.

 For full-time students in the two-year track, the minimum residency is three (3) semesters.
-For full-time 4+1-track students, the minimum residency is two (2) semesters.
+For full-time accelerated 4+1-track students, the minimum residency is two (2) semesters.
 For part-time students in either track, residency requirements are pro-rated.